CharlieS-432737/Unit-20-Assignment-2-Wiki/docs/Mock-Up system/Evidence of system.md

 ## <u>Desktops</u>

-The desktops if the users.
+The desktops for the users.

 ![desktop](./screenshots/Desktop.png)

 ## <u>Users</u>

-The users setup on windows.
+The users setup on Windows.

 ![windows users](./screenshots/Accounts.png)